joinpursuit/AC_4_Web/bridge/lessons/05_loops.md

 ### More complex problems

 Loops can be used to solve pretty complex problems.
-Earlier, when we wanted to print only even or only odd values, we changed the increment from `1` to `2`.
+Earlier, when we wanted to log only even or only odd values, we changed the increment from `1` to `2`.
 But what if we want to count both even and odd numbers, and do something different for each?
-Let's say we want to print for each number: `'even'` if it is even, and `odd` if it is odd.
+Let's say we want to log for each number: `'even'` if it is even, and `'odd'` if it is odd.
 For this kind of problem we can use the remainder operator: `%`.
 We will make a loop that increments a variable by `1`, and inside the code block check if the variable is even or odd.
 To do this we check the remainder of division by `0`: if there is no remainder, the number is even.
 Otherwise the number is odd.

 ```js
 for (var i = 0; i <= 10; i += 1){